MrModulus/MineAndSeek/README.md

 <details>
   <summary>Tina Nelson Tucker: The TNT [Control]</summary>

-  > Science gives mankind the power to reach for the stars, but inevitably crash and burn; too bad Tina forgot the first part.
-The tools she made as a nuclear engineer for the government failed to stop Aurora, but what better way to make up for it than destroying everything the Corruption brought with it, especially the Hunters.
-Debuffs and cripples with various chemicals (she may have breathed a little of it in).
+  > Science gives mankind the power to reach for the stars, but also to inevitably crash and burn.
+Too bad Tina forgot the first part.
+The tools she made as a nuclear engineer for the government failed to stop Aurora, but what better way to make up for it than destroying everything the Corruption brought with it?
+Debuffs and cripples with various chemicals (some of which she may have breathed in a little of).

   > **Weapon - Sparky**
   <br>Flint and Steel